leewtai/leewtai.github.io/courses/data_mining/homeworks/hw1.md

 Do the 2 largest cities, defined by total order amount, have different "total order payment" distributions?
 Please perform a permutation test to test this statement.

+#### Q5

+Try to predict the time for an order to be delivered after it was paid for using a basic regression model.
+- Define a relevant metric for this, should arriving early be treated the same as arriving late?
+- Make sure you perform cross validation
+- Are there features that were helped your model performance metric by 2% or more?

+WARNING: there are some bad data points you'll have to make a decision how to handle the data (e.g. if no delivery was ever made)

 {% include lib/mathjax.html %}